 |University of California, Santa Barbara||BS||2001||Molecular, Cellular, Developmental Biology|

 |University of California, San Francisco, CA||06/2021||Diversity, Equity, and Inclusion Champion Training|

 Dr. Hendrickson is a pulmonary and critical care medicine subspecialist with an expertise and research focus in acute lung injury and acute respiratory distress syndrome (ARDS), the most common life-threatening manifestation of COVID-19 disease.
-She is the medical director of the Medical Intensive Care Unit at Zuckerberg San Francisco General Hospital, the safety-net hospital for our county that has cared for approximately half of all ICU patients with COVID-19 disease in San Francisco.
-Dr. Hendrickson serves as the physician lead for the newly established COVID ICU.
+She is the medical director of the Medical Intensive Care Unit at Zuckerberg San Francisco General Hospital.
+During the first two years of the pandemic, this safety-net hospital for our county cared for approximately half of all ICU patients with COVID-19 disease in San Francisco and Dr. Hendrickson served as the physician lead to establish and run the COVID ICU.

 COVID-19 Related Research Efforts:

 As an ARDS translational researcher and the Medical Director of the Intensive Care Unit at Zuckerberg San Francisco General Hospital (ZSFG), Dr. Hendrickson pivoted her research endeavors to study COVID-19 disease with a specific interest in pneumonia and ARDS.
 She is the site principal investigator for two important COVID-19- related studies:

 1. STAT Trial - a randomized clinical trial sponsored by the Department of Defense testing mesenchymal stromal cells for ARDS that primarily enrolls critically ill patients with ARDS

 2. COMET Study- a longitudinal cohort study of hospitalized patients with COVID-19 disease with biospecimen collection sponsored by the National Institute of Health (https://www.comet-study.org).
 She is also the Clinical Operations Lead and a member of the Executive Committee for the COMET study.